adeline-t/equestrian-project/docs/03-deployment/troubleshooting.md

 CREATE POLICY "Allow all API operations" ON horses
     FOR ALL USING (true);

-CREATE POLICY "Allow all API operations" ON rider_horse_associations
+CREATE POLICY "Allow all API operations" ON rider_horse_pairings
     FOR ALL USING (true);
 ```